-During the past two decades, University faculty and administration have strengthened service to residents through development and delivery of Continuing Education academic programs in partnership with University departments.
-Continuing Education provides opportunities for students to complete degrees and receive training that are time and place bound.
-This is accomplished through resident campuses around the State of Utah and through Independent and Distance Education (IDE).
-Continuing Education provides opportunities for professional and vocational learning, in addition to providing lifelong enrichment through social and cultural programs.
-Persons in all situations and of all ages can access learning opportunities that increase their knowledge and skills without disrupting their employment or lifestyles.
+During the past two decades, University faculty and administration have strengthened service to residents through development and delivery of Distance Education academic programs in partnership with University departments.
+Distance Education provides opportunities for students to complete degrees and receive training that are time and place bound.
+This is accomplished through regional campuses and sites around the State of Utah and through Distance Education.
+Distance Education provides opportunities for professional and vocational learning in addition to providing lifelong enrichment through social and cultural programs.
+Persons in all situations and of all ages can access learning opportunities which will increase their knowledge and skills without disrupting their employment or lifestyles.